 There are other details in the agreement that range from time periods to fees, but I won’t bore you with those at this point.
 If this is something you can see helping your client get into THAT home, I’ll be more than happy to sit down with you and your client and go over ALL the details so everyone’s fully informed.

 In addition to this helping you with existing clients who are currently frustrated because they need that little extra something, this could help you start a new marketing campaign to find more of those clients who just need that little extra to help them get into the home of their dreams.
 Also, you could use this tool as a way to attract more listings in these higher price points because you have a way to help them attract more qualified buyers.
 Call me.
-We can sit down and brainstorm other ideas where this could help.
+We can sit down and brainstorm other ideas where this could help with Jumbo Loans.
 Get me a 44-oz Coke, and I’ll be ready.